 Rob Bebenek logs on from Canada for a unique comedy event

-by Christian McCarville
+By Christian McCarville

-Since the outbreak of COVID-19, many aspects of life still cannot return to the way they were.
+Since the outbreak of COVID-19, many aspects of life cannot return to the way they were.
 Stand-up comedy certainly falls into this category, along with many other performance acts.
 However, the Student Entertainment Council has found a way to incorporate stand-up comedy into a remote format for Rider students to enjoy.

 Comedian Rob Bebenek was selected as the comedian for the event on Sept.
 25. Bebenek has worked with MTV Canada and headlined a large number of comedy festivals.
 He was also a finalist in Sirius XM’s Top Comic and has opened for Bob Saget, Steve-O, Gerry Dee and more.